anisul-Islam/html-documentation/README.md

 - `alt` attribute shows some text about image if image is not found
 - `title` attribute shows some tooltip text when we hover over the image
 - `height` and `width` attribute helps us to set the height and width of image
+- `loading="lazy"` if you have too many images and you want to load them lazily (after loading the other things first then you want to load images)
 - we can use `<img>` tag inside of `<a>` tag so that when we click an image it will take us to a link. `<a href="" target="_blank"> <img src="" alt="" /> </a>`

 <br />